JoelF-GRC/AWS-cloud-resume-challenge/README.md

 - S3 and DynamoDB encrypted by default.
 - IAM roles restricted to least privilege.
 - CloudFront serves content via HTTPS only, as well as security response headers
+- CloudFront OAC is used to keep the S3 bucket fully private, enforce SigV4-signed origin requests, and ensure only CloudFront can access site content.
 - CloudTrail and CloudWatch log key activity.
 - CI/CD process maintains version control and traceability.